 - Use it as a topping for cheese cake

-Can you use frozen cranberries to make cranberry sauce?
+Can I use frozen cranberries to make cranberry sauce?

 Yes you can use frozen cranberries to make cranberry sauce, just be sure to fully thaw them first.